hildazknfs/email-automation-reminder-github-actions/README.md

 - A Google Service Account with access to the target spreadsheet
 - A Gmail account with an App Password enabled (required if 2FA is active)
 - A GitHub repository to host the workflow and Python scripts

+### Configuration Steps

+1. Create a Google Cloud project and enable the Google Sheets API.
+2. Generate a service account and download the credentials JSON file.
+3. Encode the credentials file using base64 and store it as a GitHub Secret.
+4. Add other necessary secrets to GitHub (e.g., Gmail credentials, spreadsheet ID).
+5. Configure the GitHub Actions workflow to run on your desired schedule.

 ---